Our Phone Counselors

 You can read more about phone counseling here.

-The Child Helpline Cambodia team consists of 22 professionals, each dedicated to preventing and protecting children and youth from abuse, exploitation and violence.
-Our staff includes an Executive Director, a Counseling Coordinator, two Counseling Supervisors, seven full-time Phone Counselors, seven part-time Phone Counselors, a Call Center Officer, a Finance and Administration Officer, a House-Keeper, and a night Guard.
+The Child Helpline Cambodia team consists of 17 professionals, each dedicated to preventing and protecting children and youth from abuse, exploitation and violence.
+Our staff includes an Executive Director, a Referral and Follow up Officer, two Counseling Supervisors, four full-time Phone Counselors, six part-time Phone Counselors, a Call Center Officer, a Finance and Administration Officer, and a Housekeeper.

 Our Board of Directors

-Our board of directors is comprised of ten professional individuals representing government and civil society.
+Our board of directors is comprised of five professional individuals representing government and civil society.
 All of our board members are committed to overseeing Child Helpline Cambodia operations and offer their time and expertise in a voluntary capacity.
-The board meets quarterly and serves under clear Terms of Reference.
+The board meets and serves under clear Terms of Reference.